getlantern/lantern-docs/lantern/en/user/Questions-and-Answers.rst

 access.
 Tor’s purpose is anonymity.

-One last point on safety: With any tool, including both Lantern and Tor, you should never post sensitive content to a web site that is hosted in a region where the government pursues people who post such content, especially if you live there.
+One last point on safety: With any tool, including both Lantern and Tor, you should never post sensitive content to a website that is hosted in a region where the government pursues people who post such content, especially if you live there.
 This is because a global network observer like the government can identify you as the user who uploaded that